Discover ETHIOPIA

 Ethiopia is unique for its distinctive calendar, time system, and rich linguistic diversity.
 It uses a 13-month calendar, with 12 months of 30 days and a short 13th month, which is about 7 to 8 years behind the Gregorian calendar, making their new year fall in September.
 The Ethiopian day starts counting hours at 6 a.m.
 Western time, so 7 a.m. is considered 1 o’clock locally.
 Ethiopia is also home to over 80 languages, with Amharic as the official language.
 A special feature is the ancient Ge'ez script, one of the oldest alphabets still in use today, mainly for religious texts.
 These unique systems highlight Ethiopia’s cultural richness and independence from Western traditions.

-Ancient Ethiopian Christianity and Vibrant Religious Festivals
+Ancient Ethiopian Christianity and Islam: Vibrant Religious Traditions and Festivals

 Ethiopia: The Birthplace and Heartland of Coffee Culture